denisenadal/portfolio-go/content/work/pm-home-maintenance/index.md

     "params" : {"caption": true, "group":2, "order":3}
     }]
 ---
-Product Exploration, Market & UX Research Project to identify new product opportunities to help homeowners avoid problems with home service contractors. <br>This project was 3 week experiment by a cross-functional Innovation Team.
+Product Exploration, Market & UX Research Project to identify new product opportunities to help homeowners avoid problems with home service contractors.

+This project was 3 week experiment by a cross-functional Innovation Team.